Rizhiy/ml-experiments/vis_non_convex/README.md

 even when using momentum.
 As a result parameters can pass through some values multiple times during training.

-Running `plot_train.py` will also show the same figure with 3d plot being interactive.
+Running `plot_train.py` will show similar figure with 3d plot being interactive.